Takeaways: Johnson vs. Barnes in premier US Senate race - NewsBreak

 Takeaways: Johnson vs. Barnes in premier US Senate race

-WASHINGTON (AP) — Ron Johnson, the most vulnerable Republican senator up for reelection, will take on Wisconsin's Democratic lieutenant governor in November in one of this year's most closely watched Senate contests.
+Ron Johnson , the most vulnerable Republican senator up for reelection, will take on Wisconsin's Democratic lieutenant governor in November in one of this year's most closely watched Senate contests.

 Meanwhile, voters in Vermont are poised to send a woman to Congress for the first time in the state's 231-year history.